wangjsty/service-binding-operator/examples/nodejs_postgresql/README.md

 DATABASE_IMAGE=docker.io/postgres
 ```

-##### If bindAsFiles: true, the secret will be mounted as volume in application pod.
+##### If bindAsFiles: true, the volumeMount/volumes sections will be injected into application deployment
 ``` yaml
 spec:
   template: